 2. How do I keep my golf clubs safe while traveling?

-Use a stiff arm to prevent club damage inside the bag.
-Hard cases like an SKB hard case or soft bags from Club Glove offer excellent protection.
+Use a stiff arm to help prevent club damage inside the bag.
+Hard cases like an SKB hard case, or soft bags from Club Glove, offer good protection.

 3. Are soft or hard cases better for airline travel with golf clubs?